 Take a look at your pork.
 Use a sharp knife to cut one in half if you need to.
 The pork should be mostly white with a hint of pink.
 The juices should be clear or faintly pink.
 This is medium rare, perfect for pork.
 Allow the pork to rest for a few minutes, and serve.
 Allowing the pork to rest for at least 3 minutes is important because the meat continues to cook just a bit longer and the juices settle down.

-PS: Don’t cut into them all, because cutting them before they have a chance to rest will allow all the juices to come out and they’ll become dry.
+Don’t cut into all of the medallions.
+Cutting them before they have a chance to rest will allow all the juices to come out and they’ll become dry.